arjan/decorator/README.md

 ```

 The arguments to the decorator function (the `def print(...)`) are the
-function's body (the AST), as well as a `context` argument which holds
+function's body (the abstract syntax tree (AST)), as well as a `context`
-information like the function's name, defining module, arity and the
+argument which holds information like the function's name, defining module,
-arguments AST.
+arity and the arguments AST.

 ### Compile-time arguments